 Great people who are authentic and leaders in more than their areas of influence.

-www.wiconi.com).
+In particular, at my table, sat Richard Twiss (www.wiconi.com).
 American Indian, husband, has 4 sons - all around awesome.

 The tables were asked to talk about why we keep doing what we are doing and why we serve.
 I will never forget Richard Twiss' answer....